esl/MongooseIM/tools/pkg/README.md

 Look into `platforms/` for valid values of `PLATFORM`.

-For example, specify `centos7` if you want to build an `.rpm` or `debian_stretch` to get a `.deb` package for the relevant versions of the systems.
+For example, specify `centos7` if you want to build an `.rpm` or `debian_stretch` to get a `.deb` package for the relevant version of the system.

 Adding support for a new platform is basically writing a Dockerfile which will preinstall all the build dependencies for the project.